uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

   @: Spot to till
   ```
 - Chop trees as time permits
-- Gift pumpkin outside of Abigail's bedroom at 9am
+- Gift pumpkin and talk to Abigail outside of her bedroom at 9am
 - Pass out

 Start watering all pumpkins on the 16th (+ any rain days)